PCAPredict/wordpress-plugin/README.md

 Yes, you will need to enter your PCA Predict Accountcode as part of the plugin install process.

 == Changelog ==

+= 1.0.5 =
+* Bug fix on checkout when used with the WooCommerce plugin.

 = 1.0.2 =
 * Fixes following plugin submission report